JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 no difference—the hard scope rule isn't affected by anything in global scope.

 Let's move onto some more ambiguous cases covered by the soft scope rule.
-We'll explore this by extracting the bodies of the `greet` and `sum_to′` functions into soft scope contexts.
+We'll explore this by extracting the bodies of the `greet` and `verbose_sum_to` functions into soft scope contexts.
 First, let's put the body of `greet` in a `for` loop—which is soft, rather than hard—and evaluate it in the REPL:

 ```jldoctest